Health protection

 Whilst the UKHSA has a duty to deliver the specialist health protection response, local authorities have a critical role in protecting the health of their population, both in terms of planning to prevent threats arising, and in ensuring appropriate responses to incidents and outbreaks.

-The effective delivery of local health protection services requires close partnership working between UKHSA, the NHS, local government, and other key partners.
+The effective delivery of local health protection services requires close partnership working between the UKHSA, the NHS, local government, and other key partners.

-In the first instance, report outbreaks or notifiable diseases to UKHSA Sussex and Surrey local health protection team:
+In the first instance, report outbreaks or notifiable diseases to the UKHSA Sussex and Surrey local health protection team:

 Email: SE.AcuteResponse@ukhsa.gov.uk

-Telephone: 0344 225 3861
+Phone: 0344 225 3861

 Out of hours urgent enquiries: 0844 967 0069

-For any other general queries or for advice contact us: Health.Protection@eastsussex.gov.uk
+For any other general queries or for advice, contact us: Health.Protection@eastsussex.gov.uk

-Infection Prevention and Control
+Infection prevention and control

 Preventing and reducing the transmission of infectious diseases is essential to ensuring people stay healthy.